mclaughlinconnor/ycircuit/README.md

 As of this point in time, the following options are available:

     * Saving and loading
         * Save and load symbols (.sym files)
         * Save and load schematics (.sch files)
-    * Export symbol or schematic as a JPEG or PNG
+        * Export symbol or schematic as a PDF, EPS, JPEG, PNG or BMP file
     * Editing
         * Delete
         * Move
         * Copy
         * Rotate
         * Mirror
         * Change pen colour, style and width
         * Change fill colour and style
     * Shapes
         * Line (Same as Symbols -> Wire)
         * Rectangle
         * Circle
         * Ellipse
-    * Text box (with support for bold, italics, underline, subscript and superscript)
+        * Text box (with support for bold, italics, underline, overline, subscript and superscript)
             * LaTeX support is present, but each new expression is saved as a separate image for now.
 Font sizes are currently mismatched but will be fixed later on
+            * An option for a more coherent look would be to use symbols
     * Symbols
         * Wire
         * Resistor
         * Capacitor
         * Ground
         * Connectivity dot
         * Transistors
             * NFET (With and without arrow)
             * PFET (With and without arrow)
             * NPN BJT
             * PNP BJT

 At this point, item shapes cannot be edited once they are drawn.
 Further, wires are drawn as one long and continuous wire - the implication being that wire segments are not individually selectable.